morozooff/leetCode-solutions/README.md

 <p>Create stack, add at stack bracket, if bracket already in stack just pop() it out.
 If string is valid, len(strng) must be 0</p>

+<h2>21.
+Merge Two Sorted Lists</h2>
+<a href = "https://leetcode.com/problems/merge-two-sorted-lists/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/mergeTwoSortedList.py"> Solution <a/>

+<p>Create dummy node and move pointer on next depending on the result comparing pare list value.
+Return dummy next, because its first elem after dummy node</p>

+<h2>26.
+Remove Duplicates from Sorted Array</h2>
+<a href = "https://leetcode.com/problems/remove-duplicates-from-sorted-array/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/removeDuplicates.py"> Solution <a/>

+<p>For comparison create sorted list of unique value original list.
+Then just overwrite value in original.
+Return original</p>

+<h2>27.
+Remove Element</h2>
+<a href = "https://leetcode.com/problems/remove-element/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/removeElement.py"> Solution <a/>

+<p>Overwrite original list without given value.
+Return len overwriting list</p>

+<h2>28.
+Find the Index of the First Occurrence in a String</h2>
+<a href = "https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/findFirstOccurrenceIndex.py"> Solution <a/>

+<p>If haystack exists in string use string method find().
+They return desired index</p>

+<h2>35.
+Search Insert Position</h2>
+<a href = "https://leetcode.com/problems/search-insert-position/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/searchInsert.py"> Solution <a/>

+<p>Use binary search for find index this element.
+If this element not in list, just find place between wich elements it must be</p>

+<h2>58.
+Length of Last Word</h2>
+<a href = "https://leetcode.com/problems/length-of-last-word/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/lenghtOLastWord.py"> Solution <a/>

+<p>Transfer given string in list, then find len last elem in new list</p>

+<h2>66.
+Plus One</h2>
+<a href = "https://leetcode.com/problems/plus-one/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/plusOne.py"> Solution <a/>

+<p>Iterate from the end.
+If checking elem is 9, do transfer 1 on next check elem and current element = 0 + remain of sum</p>

+<h2>67.
+Add Binary</h2>
+<a href = "https://leetcode.com/problems/add-binary/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/addBinary.py"> Solution <a/>

+<p>Equalize a and b with zfill (it just add 0 in front), then sum elems according to the rules of binary addition.
+Return invert </p>

+<h2>69.
+Sqrt(x)</h2>
+<a href = "https://leetcode.com/problems/sqrtx/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/mySqrt.py"> Solution <a/>

+<p>Use binary search for findning integer value sqrt</p>

+<h2>70.
+Climbing Stairs</h2>
+<a href = "https://leetcode.com/problems/climbing-stairs/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/climbStairs.py"> Solution <a/>

+<p>Use resursion for adding way of step</p>

+<h2>83.
+Remove Duplicates from Sorted List</h2>
+<a href = "https://leetcode.com/problems/remove-duplicates-from-sorted-list/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/removeDuplicatesSort.py"> Solution <a/>

+<h2>88.
+Merge Sorted Array</h2>
+<a href = "https://leetcode.com/problems/merge-sorted-array/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/MergeSortedArray.py"> Solution <a/>

+<p>Delete n elem on end in first first, then extend elems in second, then use sort</p>

+<h2>94.
+Binary Tree Inorder Traversal</h2>
+<a href = "https://leetcode.com/problems/binary-tree-inorder-traversal/"> Problem <a/>

+<a href = "https://github.com/morozooff/leetCode-solutions/blob/master/easy/inorderTraversal.py"> Solution <a>

 <h2>118.
 Pascal's Triangle</h2>
 <a href = "https://leetcode.com/problems/pascals-triangle/"> Problem <a/>